-2020/234 12.2 ROAD CLASSIFICATION REVIEW

-RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS

-FILE NO R7.4.3

-- 1. That the Road Classification Review and Transfer Information Paper dated June 2020 be noted. - 2.
-That the actions of the General Manager in engaging Peece Consulting to prepare a submission, both as a combined Far North West Joint Organisation submission and an individual submission from Bourke Shire Council, be endorsed. - 3.
-That Councils preferred position in respect of providing a submission to the Review Panel be:- - ownership of the Bourke Wanaaring Rd being transferred to the NSW Government, as a minimum; and - the transfer of any Regional Roads to Government in the Bourke Shire being on the basis of Council entering into a contract with Government which would see Council continuing to undertake both improvement works and the necessary programmed and emergency maintenance works on the transferred roadway(s). - 4.
-That having regard to the availability of such submissions and the Independent Panels time frame for submissions, the Mayor be authorised to approve Councils submission for presentation to the Independent Panel, if required.
+2020/234 12.2 ROAD CLASSIFICATION REVIEW RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS FILE NO R7.4.3 DECISION 1.
+That the Road Classifica dated June 2020 be not tion Review and Transfer Information Paper ed.
+Conditional nomination of Wanaaring Road as a road for 2.
+That the actions of the General Manager in engaging Peece transfer I transfer lodged as per date required.
+That Councils preferred position in respect of providing a submission to the Review Panel be:- FNWJO made submission to Panel on issues potentially ownership of the Bourke - Wanaaring Rd being transferred to the NSW Government, as a minimum ; and impacted by any decisions the transfer of any Regional Roads to Government in the Bourke Shire being on the basis of Council entering into a contract with Council's Road Transfer Priority Submission unsuccessful.
+Independent Panels tim ne availability of such submissions and the ne frame for submissions, the Mayor be Councils submission for presentation to the equired.
+Further submission to be lodged in 2021 when invited.